salus7r/todo-list/README.md

 # Todo List
 Simple Todo List App built in ReactJs using TypeScript with backend apis in c# .net core

+Project is live and can be access using this url: https://todolists7r.azurewebsites.net

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts